MerajBighamian/MerajBighamian/README.md

 - 💬 Ask me about My skill
 - 📫 How to reach me: merajbighamian@gmail.com
 - 😄 Pronouns: Meraj
-- ⚡ Fun fact: I like all programming language :)
+- ⚡ Fun fact: I like all programming languages :)

 main skills &rarr; **Python and Djnago**